lsst-ts/ts_electrometer/doc/developer-guide/developer-guide.rst

 ============

 Code and documentation contributions utilize pull-requests on github.
-Feature requests can be made by filing a Jira ticket with the `ts_electrometer2` label.
+Feature requests can be made by filing a Jira ticket with the `ts_electrometer` label.
 In all cases, reaching out to the :ref:`contacts for this CSC <ts_xml:index:master-csc-table:Electrometer>` is recommended.